zaidmukaddam/miniperplx/README.md

 - **URL Specific search**: Get information from a specific URL.
 - **Weather**: Get the current weather for any location using OpenWeather's API.
 - **Programming**: Run code snippets in multiple languages using E2B's API.
-- **Maps**: Get the location of any place using Google Maps API.
+- **Maps**: Get the location of any place using Google Maps API, Mapbox API, and TripAdvisor API.
-- **Results Overview**: Get a quick overview of the results from different providers.
 - **Translation**: Translate text to different languages using Microsoft's Translator API.
+- **YouTube Search**: Search for videos on YouTube and get timestamps and transcripts.
+- **Academic Search**: Search for academic papers.
+- **Product Search**: Search for products on Amazon.
+- **X Posts Search**: Search for posts on X.com.
 - **Flight Tracker**: Track flights using AviationStack's API.

 ## Built with